ms/buildtogether.tech/process/index.md

 expectations) well in advance of delivery.

-In the real world these calculations are the responsibility of the <span g="project_manager">project manager</span>.
+In the real world these calculations are the responsibility of the <span i="project manager" g="project_manager">project manager</span>.
 Her job is to make sure everyone is doing what they're supposed to, to handle interruptions (there are *always* interruptions), and to track the team's progress.
 After a few weeks, the project manager should compare how much has actually been done with how much was supposed to be done and adjust plans accordingly.

 Real customers will thank you for doing this provided you do it early.
 "I'm sorry, we're not going to have the frobnosticator for May 1" is OK on October 1,